hdfiresky/GitHub-deploy-helper/DEPLOYMENT.md

 echo "🚀 Starting deployment..."

-# 1. Create a new release directory
+# 1. Create a new release directory and the 'app' subdirectory
-echo "-> Creating new release directory: $RELEASE_PATH" mkdir -p "$RELEASE_PATH"
+echo "-> Creating new release directory: $RELEASE_PATH/app" mkdir -p "$RELEASE_PATH/app"

-# 2. Copy application files from the temporary source to the new release directory
+# 2. Copy application files from the temporary source to the new 'app' subdirectory
-echo "-> Copying application files to new release directory..." rsync -a "$SOURCE_DIR/" "$RELEASE_PATH/"
+echo "-> Copying application files to new release 'app' subdirectory..." rsync -a "$SOURCE_DIR/" "$RELEASE_PATH/app/"

 # 3. Ensure correct ownership of the new release files
 echo "-> Setting ownership for $DEPLOY_USER user..."